Last Updated on October 31, 2020

 - Carpus curvus Radius curvus

 It is more common in the females and involvement is frequently bilateral.

+Growth disparity between ulna leads to the longer ulna and shorter radius resulting in negative ulnar variance.
 Normally, the distal articular surface of the radius is tilted 5 degrees toward its volar surface and 25 degrees toward the ulna, with its dorsal surface and radial margin convex and its volar surface and ulnar border concave.

 There are two types of Madelung’s deformity.